TRAVELING TO BRAZIL

 ABOUT THE WEDDING

-• The vendors need an exact head count for the shuttles, activities, hotel availability and food no later than 5 months before the wedding date.
+The vendors need an exact head count for the shuttles, activities, hotel availability and food no later than 4 months before the wedding date.

-That means that all RSVPs must be sent BEFORE MARCH 1ST, 2026.
+That means that all RSVPs must be sent BEFORE APRIL 1ST, 2026.
 After that date the guest list will be locked and the reservations will be paid for and finalized.

 Please take your time to look through the schedule for the weekend and the estimated costs for the trip so, when RSVPs are available, you can respond to it as soon as possible.

-• We have a certain amount of people the venue allows, please refer to the names on your invitation.
+We have a certain amount of people the venue allows, please refer to the names on your invitation.

-• Thank you for any gifts you choose to give us!
+Thank you for any gifts you choose to give us!
 They will be greatly appreciated.

-We kindly ask that you please Do Not bring physical gifts to Brazil, as we will then have to figure out how to transport them back into the US.
+We kindly ask that you please DO NOT BRING PHYSICAL GIFTS TO BRAZIL, as we will then have to figure out how to transport them back into the US.
 Shipping from Brazil is neither cheap or convenient.
 If you would like to gift us physical items, please send them to our address in Los Angeles.

 Please also keep in mind that we live in a small apartment in LA with limited storage, therefore space is a little tight for larger gifts.